 About Elizabeth Doerr

-I am the editor-in-chief and co-founder of Quill & Pad.
+I am the co-founder of Quill & Pad and was editor-in-chief until December 31, 2022.
 Specialized in horological publishing since my first Basel Fair in 1991, I have contributed to magazines, newspapers and websites too numerous to recount here.

 My primary focus remains on the technical side of high watchmaking where progress meets tradition, but I often also profile the colorful personalities and historical elements that make up this surprisingly diverse and compelling world of ticks and tocks.